tetzank/homepage/content/posts/record-and-replay.md

 # Support in GDB

-GDB has built-in support for recording the execution flow and reversible debugging.
+GDB has built-in support for recording the execution flow and [reversible debugging][gdbmanual].
 Let us look at the following tiny program to learn the basic commands and get a feeling where reversible debugging might be helpful.

 {{< highlight "C" >}}